How To Get Started With Test Driven Development Today

-- Run your new test again and see that is passes.
+- Run your new test again and see that it passes.

 - Perform any refactoring on the code your test covers.

-Just like that you have applied the TDD concepts.
+Just like that, you have applied the TDD concepts.
 Simple right?
-Almost to simple.
+Almost too simple.
 There are some important details that I glossed over in regards to a couple of these steps.

 The bug must be reproducible and have expected behavior